Codecademy/docs/content/swift/concepts/protocols/terms/codingkey/codingkey.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-**`CodingKey`** is an extension to the Swift model when parsing the JSON data object into a Swift object.
+**`CodingKey`** is an extension to the Swift model when parsing a JSON data object into a Swift object.
 It allows for mapping JSON keys into different properties of a Swift object.

 > **Note:** JSON and Swift have different naming conventions (JSON uses _snake_case_ for its key identifiers, while Swift uses _camelCase_ for its property identifiers).